• Share this on:

 Also recognised in several other European markets.

-The audit frequency depends on the number of instances of non-compliance (known as ‘minors’) in the initial audit.
+Audit frequency depends on the number of non-compliance instances (known as ‘minors’) in the initial audit.
 If the result from the first audit was sufficient, the auditing frequency is once per year, otherwise it is once per six months.

 There is an additional annual BRCGS service fee of £725 (2022).